The Realisation Principle

 |Application of the realization principle ensures that the reported performance of an entity, as evidenced from the income statement, reflects the true extent of revenue earned during a period rather than the cash inflows generated during a period which can otherwise be gauged from the cash flow statement.
 Recognition of revenue on cash basis may not present a consistent basis for evaluating the performance of a company over several accounting periods due to the potential volatility in cash flows.|

+As such the realization principle does not associate with the receipt of cash from a customer on the bank-account of an entity.
 The best way to understand the realisation principle is through the following examples:

 - Advance payment for goods.
 A customer pays $1,000 in advance for a customer-designed product.
 The seller does not realise the $1,000 of revenue until its work on the product is complete.
 Consequently, the $1,000 is initially recorded as a liability (in the unearned revenue account), which is then shifted to revenue only after the product has shipped.